How long can I remain in Australia after visa cancellation?

 Can you cancel your visa application?

 If you have lodged a visa application for Australia and then you change your mind about proceeding with that visa application, you cannot “cancel” that visa application.
-Rather you can simply withdraw that application prior to a decision being made on that application.
+Rather you can simply withdraw that application before a decision being made on that application.

 Be very careful before you withdraw any visa application because you might have been granted a bridging visa in association with the application you have made and any bridging visa you hold will usually expire after the withdrawal of any visa application.